chrisgrieser/nvim-rulebook/README.md

 - [Credits](#credits)

 <!-- tocstop -->

+## Features
+- Look up official rule documentation, falling back to a web search if the source does not have rule documentation.
+- Add inline-comments to ignore rules like `// eslint disable-next-line some-rule`
+- Supports previous line, same line, and enclosing lines
+- QoL: auto-select a rule if it is the only one in the current line; if the line has no diagnostic, search forward up to the next line that does.
+- Includes built-in support for various linters.
+Zero plugin configuration required if you only need to use built-in sources.
+- Customizing built-in sources or adding your own sources is easy.
+PRs to add more built-ins are welcome.

 ## Supported Sources
 You easily add a custom source via the [plugin configuration](#configuration).
 Though, please consider making a PR to add support for a source if it is missing.